jmcgee86/NASDAQ-App-MEAN/README.md

         - retrieve and display list of recent articles about stock using API from newsapi.org
         - tweet summary and url to article with 'Tweet It' button
         - save article to user's 'reading list' on profile page
+        - buttons to remove saved articles and and stocks from user profile

 Future improvements/fixes:

-    - add validation to prevent user from saving stock or article if it is already saved
+    - add validation to prevent user from saving a stock or article if it is already saved
-    - allow user to remove saved articles/stocks
     - create a mock buy/sell system